benjamin-wen/CS193p/README.md

-# CS193p: Developing Applications for iOS using SwiftUI
+# Spring 2020 CS193p: Developing Applications for iOS using SwiftUI

 Projects following along the video course.